CadeSnedden/home/README.md

 # home
-This is where I'm going to be keep something that I have completed for those that are interested
+This is the section where I plan to be uploading my finished programs that I've created!
+Feel free to take a look around!
+I plan to upload regularly as I finish more projects.